Tom Arnold Claims He Could Take Down Donald Trump

 While Trump certainly didn’t have the best reputation during his time on The Apprentice, there’s no evidence that proves Tom Arnold possesses those racist recordings or that such recordings even exist.

 Trump has been accused of many things, including of being a racist.
 But Tom Arnold doesn’t have the best reputation either.
-While The Apprentice staffers deny there’s a compilation of Trump saying racist things, multiple staffers claim the now U.S. President-elect used to call a deaf Oscar-winning actress “r*tarded” and even used the racial slur “Uncle Tom” in reference to rapper Lil Jon.
+While The Apprentice staffers deny there’s a compilation of Trump saying racist things, multiple staffers claim the now U.S. President-elect used to call a deaf Oscar-winning actress “r*tarded” and even used the racial slur “Uncle Tom” about rapper Lil Jon.

 Lil Jon Confirms Donald Trump Wouldn’t Stop Calling Him “Uncle Tom” On “Celebrity Apprentice”